Every bite of my Kofta Kabab transports me back to childhood summer evenings.

 - Size and Shape: Aim to form the Kofta around 4 inches in length on the skewer.
 The thickness should be consistent, about 1 inch wide, to ensure even cooking.
 Too thick, and the inside might not cook properly; too thin, and they might fall apart.

 - Avoiding Stickiness: Kofta mix can be a bit sticky.
-To counteract this, wet your hands with a bit of water while forming the Kofta around the skewers.
-This not only prevents the meat from sticking to your hands but also gives the Kofta a smoother finish.
+Wet your hands with water while forming the Kofta around the skewers to counteract this.
+This prevents the meat from sticking to your hands and gives the Kofta a smoother finish.

 - Securing the Ends: Make sure the top and bottom of the Kofta are tightly wrapped around the skewer.
 This helps to prevent the Kofta from sliding down or falling apart when they’re being turned on the grill.